Last Updated: June 15, 2026

 What is the protein-to-calorie ratio and why does it matter for GLP-1?

-Protein-to-calorie ratio (grams of protein per calorie, or per 100 calories) measures how much protein a food delivers relative to its energy content.
-On GLP-1 therapy, total calories are suppressed by the medication, so every calorie needs to carry maximum protein.
-A ratio of 0.10 means 10g of protein per 100 calories.
-Counter achieves this consistently across all its products.
+The protein-to-calorie ratio, which Counter calls the Counter Ratio, is protein grams divided by calories.
+It measures how much protein a food delivers relative to its energy content.
+On GLP-1 therapy, total calories are suppressed by the medication, so each calorie needs to carry as much protein as possible.
+A ratio of 0.10 means 10 grams of protein per 100 calories.
+Each single-serve Counter meal lands between 0.081 and 0.097, with Lazy Lasagna at the top at 0.097.

 Where can I buy Counter frozen meals?

-Counter frozen meals are available at Target (1,700 stores nationwide), Sam's Club, Costco (Texas region), Kroger, and Lidl.
+Counter frozen meals are available at Target (1,700 stores nationwide), Costco (Texas region), Kroger, and Lidl.
 Find the nearest location at eatcounter.com.